-Denosumab (Xgeva) demonstrated noninferiority to zoledronic acid (Zometa) at delaying the time to the first skeletal-related event (SRE) in patients with multiple myeloma (HR, 0.98; 95% CI, 0.85-1.14; P
+The sBLA is based on data from the phase III 482 study, which were presented at the 16th International Myeloma Workshop in New Delhi.
+In the trial, denosumab demonstrated noninferiority to zoledronic acid (Zometa) at delaying the time to the first SRE in patients with multiple myeloma (HR, 0.98; 95% CI, 0.85-1.14; P = .01).

 Denosumab directly affects bone resorption through the inhibition of the RANK ligand, which is instrumental in the formation, function, and survival of osteoclasts.
 The monoclonal antibody was initially approved in 2010, based on a direct comparison with zoledronic acid for patients with prostate cancer, breast cancer, and other solid tumors.
 This trial also included patients with advanced multiple myeloma; however, the agent was not approved for this indication at that time, warranting the initiation of the 482 study.